-- The HBAs are installed on the Solaris host. - · The JNI HBA package is installed. - The parameter settings in the JNI configuration file (for example, Jnic146x.conf) are modified. - In a SAN environment, bindings are configured. - The zones are created and enabled for the Solaris partition. - Storage is mapped to the Solaris partition.
+- The HBAs are installed on the Solaris host. - The parameter settings in the HBA configuration file (for example, Jnic146x.conf) are modified. - In a SAN environment, bindings are configured. - The zones are created and enabled for the Solaris partition. - Storage is mapped to the Solaris partition. - Solaris with DMP is specified as the host type (see "Steps for defining the host and host port" on page 113).

-Note: For more information about zoning and enabling zones, see Appendix F, "Connecting HBAs in a FC switch environment," on page 235.
+Note: For more information about zoning and enabling zones, see Appendix E, "Connecting HBAs in a FC switch environment," on page 223.